mad-lab-fau/mad-gui/docs/developer_guidelines.rst

     # we need this to perform the following task
     pip install doit

+    # for pyinstaller to be able to transform from png to jpg (if we use png directly, we get strange pink borders)
+    pip install pillow

     # we have to transform some .ui files to .py and put them into our .venv mad-gui library
     # note: if you did not name your virtual environment .venv in the second step, you can pass the name using `-v <name of venv>`